bennettslin/yearlings_bobtail_app/TEMP_NOTES.md

 # Entrance refactor
 * Can scene change listener be simplified?
 Dispatch scene indices at once instead of listening for isSceneChangeDone?
-* Audit all log transitions.
-Still needed?
 * Make curtain animation smooth.
 * Make scrolling smooth.
+* Audit all log transitions.
+Those in time verse and scroll listen still needed?

 # Post entrance refactor
 * Audit all handlers and listeners.